casat/casat.github.io/content/it_notes/server_notes/htpasswd.md

 categories: [apache]
 tags: [apache, htpasswd, access, acl, basic auth, password]
 ---

-This is referred to as Apache 'Basic Auth'.
+---

 Following these directions will add a username and password prompt to a website or specific webpage.
 Typically we use this to hide a 'Dev' website so it can still be accessible but not open to the public.

 ## Using htpasswd to generate users and passwords